In the guide

-Only fireworks that comply with safety standards, carry the UKCA mark and are correctly labelled in English with details of the manufacturer and importer can legally be supplied to consumers.
+Only fireworks that comply with safety standards, carry the UKCA / CE mark and are correctly labelled in English with details of the manufacturer and importer can legally be supplied to consumers.
 There is also a UKNI mark that needs to be used where Northern Ireland is involved.
-These marks replace the CE mark, which was used while the UK was a member of the European Union.

-For more information on the UKCA mark - as well as the UKNI and CE marks, including transitional arrangements - see 'UKCA / CE marking'.Back to top
+For more information on the UKCA / CE marks - as well as the UKNI mark - see 'UKCA / CE marking'.Back to top

 For information on preventing underage sales of fireworks, see 'Fireworks: age restrictions'.